 - Total Length: 12 inches (30.5 cm)

 The Asian grass lizard (Takydromus sexlineatus) has a tail that often helps it balance as well as helps ward off predators.

 A notable feature is that the Asian grass lizard can drop and regrow its tail when threatened.

 This lizard has a body length that can reach 12 inches, with 9 inches of it being the tail, making it over three times its total body length.
 This is the land animal with the longest tail-to-body ratio.

-You might mistake this reptile for a snake at first, but it has four small legs if you look close.
+You might mistake this reptile for a snake at first, but it has four small legs if you look closely.

 This lengthy lizard is known as the six-striped long-tailed grass lizard, long-tailed grass lizard, or Asian grass lizard.